 Bolstering Employer Certainty, Strengthening Workplace Culture

-From workers’ compensation reform and protecting North Carolina’s right-to-work status, to promoting diversity, equity and inclusion programming and veterans hiring initiatives across the state, the NC Chamber is committed to fighting for policies that bolster certainty for employers and improve engagement within the workplace.
+From workers’ compensation reform and protecting North Carolina’s right-to-work status, to promoting diversity, equity, and inclusion programming, veterans hiring, and Second Chance initiatives across the state, the NC Chamber is committed to fighting for policies that bolster certainty for employers and improve engagement within the workplace.

 The Current Challenge

 Racial injustice has no place in our society, no place on our shop floors, no place in our board rooms, no place in our workplaces, and no place in our communities.